C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Property Estimation in the Absence of Perfect Information

 \subsubsection{Probabilistic Classification}

-In this scheme, we use the probabilities for each classification from the ML model as a weight.
-For example, if a galaxy is predicted to have a 60\% chance of being infalling, then its contribution to the overall distribution of $R/r_{200m}$ for the infalling population is only $0.6$ times what it would have been in the hard classification scheme.
-Thus, galaxies for which the model is more confident in classifying have more weight in the overall predicted distribution.
-The predicted number of galaxies which are classified as $x$ is then counted as
+In this scheme, we use the probabilities for each classification from the ML model as a weight in halo property estimation.
+This scheme's fundamental assumption is that the probability scores are properly calibrated.
+For example, if a galaxy is predicted to have a 60\% chance of being infalling, then indeed, 60\% of them should belong to class infalling.
+With this strong assumption, we use these probabilities as a weight.
+For instance, the contribution of the above galaxies to the overall distribution of $R/r_{200m}$ for the infalling population is $0.6$.

+Galaxies for which the model is more confident in classifying have more weight in the overall predicted distribution.
+Traditional metrics, such as accuracy, recall, and precision, do not apply here, as the galaxy is not predicted as a single class.